How to list all files in folder and subfolders into a worksheet?

 A: Click button to choose the folder that you want to list the filenames;

 B: Specify the file type that you want to list from the Files type section;

 C: Select one file size unit you want to display from the File size unit section.

-Note: To list the filenames from the subfolder, please check Include files in subdirectories, if you check Create hyperlinks option, it will create hyperlinks for each filenames and folders.
+Note: To list the filenames from the subfolder, please check Include files in subdirectories, you can also check the Include hidden files and folders as you need.
+If you check Create hyperlinks option, it will create hyperlinks for each filenames and folders.

 3. Then click OK button, all of the files contained in the selected folder and its subfolders have been displayed with following attributes in a new worksheet.
 See screenshot: